 The ‘Home‘ page is essentially a blog, with short comments about where I am and what I’m doing, and with links to downloads of slides and handouts from my most recent workshops and keynotes.
-As time passes, things slip down off the bottom of this page, but I leave some things in ‘older posts’ which can be accessed at the bottom of the page.
+As time passes, things slip down off the bottom of this page, but I leave most things in ‘older posts’ which can be accessed at the bottom of the page.
 You can also use the ‘search’ control way down on the right-hand menu to find things, e.g. by place or topic.

 Twitter: Each post can be Tweeted if you want to share it (or disagree with it of course).
 There’s a Twitter link at the end of each post.
 You can also see what I’m Tweeting about on the right-hand menu.